gautamdasika/CSE5335-gxd2537-Project2/README.md

 # CSE5335-gxd2537
 Project 1

 a.
-I chose Express on top of NodeJS, because I'm not very familiar with Web Technologies and used Javascript before.
+I chose Express on top of NodeJS, because I'm familiar with Javascript.
 So, it was easy for me to adapt to NodeJS, since it uses the same syntax.

 b.
 I chose AngularJS, since it seemed to be the one with the most users and the way to use it was very intuitive.
 Since it had many users, I could get answers for any doubt that I had.